ekristen/libnuke/README.md

 ### nuke

-This is the primary package used to iterate over and remove resources.
+This provides the framework for scanning for resources and then iterating over said resources to determine if they should be removed or not and in what order.

 ### queue